 Betty Crocker’s Fruit Roll-Ups

-Strawberry Ingredients: Corn syrup, dried corn syrup, sugar, pear puree concentrate, palm oil, citric acid, sodium citrate, fruit pectin, monoglycerides, malic acid, dextrose, Vitamin C (ascorbic acid), acetylated monoglycerides, natural flavor, color (red 40, yellows 5 & 6, blue 1).
+Betty Crocker’s Fruit Roll-Ups Ingredients (Strawberry): Corn syrup, dried corn syrup, sugar, pear puree concentrate, palm oil, citric acid, sodium citrate, fruit pectin, monoglycerides, malic acid, dextrose, Vitamin C (ascorbic acid), acetylated monoglycerides, natural flavor, color (red 40, yellows 5 & 6, blue 1).

 Joray Fruit Rolls

-Strawberry Ingredients: Dried apricots*, corn syrup solids, sugar, enriched flour, dehydrated strawberries, citrus fiber, citric acid, artificial flavor, Red 40. *Contains sulphur dioxide (to preserve color).
+Joray Fruit Rolls Ingredients (Strawberry): Dried apricots*, corn syrup solids, sugar, enriched flour, dehydrated strawberries, citrus fiber, citric acid, artificial flavor, Red 40. *Contains sulphur dioxide (to preserve color).

 Mott’s Fruity Rolls

-Strawberry Splash Ingredients: Pears from concentrate, corn syrup, dried corn syrup, sugar, partially hydrogenated cottonseed oil, vitamin C (ascorbic acid), citric acid, sodium citrate, acetylated monoglycerides, fruit pectin, malic acid, dextrose, vegetable and fruit juice added for color, natural flavor.
+Mott’s Fruity Rolls Ingredients (Strawberry Splash): Pears from concentrate, corn syrup, dried corn syrup, sugar, partially hydrogenated cottonseed oil, vitamin C (ascorbic acid), citric acid, sodium citrate, acetylated monoglycerides, fruit pectin, malic acid, dextrose, vegetable and fruit juice added for color, natural flavor.

 Conclusions about fruit strips and fruit roll-ups